Constitutional Law Courses

 Previously:

-- Spring 2023: Kara Ingelhart and Emma Cone-Roddy,
+- Spring 2023: Kara Ingelhart and Emma Cone-Roddy

 U.S. Supreme Court: Theory and Practice

 This seminar will provide an in-depth look at the U.S. Supreme Court, with particular emphasis on the skills required to practice successfully in that forum.
 Students will not only discuss the Court as an institution, but they will also hone skills needed to navigate the certiorari process and to brief and argue before the Court.
-In addition to class participation, students will be graded on a legal brief (6000-7500 words) and a moot court presentation.
+In addition to class participation, students will be graded on a legal brief (generally 4500-6000 words in length) and a moot court presentation.

 Previously: